Renesas-SST/rz-build-scripts/ubuntu/docs/ubuntu_lxde/README.md

 - **TIME_ZONE_AREA**: The time zone area (e.g., "Asia").
 - **TIME_ZONE_CITY**: The time zone city (e.g., "Ho_Chi_Minh").
 - **IS_WESTON_ENABLE**: Set to 0 to disable Weston compositor.
+- **USERNAME**: The default username for logging into the system (e.g., "rzpi").
+This account is used for user login during system access.
+- **PASSWORD**: The password associated with the default USERNAME (e.g., "1").
+This password is required to authenticate the user during login.

 > :memo: **Note:** Host PC with Ubuntu 20.04 is recommended for the build.
 Prepare environment for building package and local build environment.
 > :memo: **Note:** GNOME display manager will not work when using the root user.